aggads/Electron-Workshop/README.md

 #### Package the app
-> npm run "win" or "mac" or "linux"
+> npm run "package-win" or "package-mac" or "package-linux"

 ## Boilerplates